emsa16/realtimegame/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Requirements

-- node
+- Node
 - yarn

 ## Installation
     $ git clone https://github.com/emsa16/realtimegame-frontend.git
     $ cd realtimegame-frontend
     $ yarn install

+## Test
     $ yarn test

+See below also commands for running tests in Docker.

-## Running the app
+## Usage
     $ yarn start    # Runs the app in development mode.
-View at [http://localhost:3000](http://localhost:3000)
+View at http://localhost:3000
     $ yarn build    # Builds the app for production to the `build` folder

-    NOT YET IMPLEMENTED
-    $ yarn deploy   # Builds the app for production and transfers files to production server
+    $ yarn deploy   # Builds the app for production and transfers files to production server (requires SSH authentication)

 BTH 2019